-The outcomes of the tensile and torsion tests conform to the predicted computational analysis, confirming the superior performance of SS550 in of ductility and flexibility. terms These characteristics make SS550 ideally suited for applications where dynamic loading, seismic conditions, or greater corrosion resistance are of concern.
+The outcomes of the tensile and torsion tests conform to the predicted computational analysis, confirming the superior performance of SS550 in and flexibility. of ductility characteristics make SS550 ideally suited for applications where dynamic loading, seismic conditions, or greater corrosion resistance are of concern.
 In summary, the experimental study shows that SS550 reinforcement bars has better ductility, deformation capacity and versatility for dynamic loading circumstances compared to HYSD550.
 Although HYSD550 is still a valid alternative for conventional construction practices, SS550's greater flexibility and corrosion resistance provides a practical means of producing durable constructions in tough conditions and environments.
-The experimental results were comparable to the computational results, and promoting SS550 has the opportunity to disturb the traditional methods of reinforcement used in heavy infrastructure projects.
+The experimental results were comparable to the computational results, and promoting SS550 has the opportunity to disturb the traditional methods of reinforcement used in heavy infrastructure projects (Fawzy et al., 2024).